PSYCHOL 3028 - Psychology Internship

 General Course Information

-Course Code PSYCHOL 3028 Course Psychology Internship Coordinating Unit Psychology Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Placement 1-2 days per week Available for Study Abroad and Exchange N Prerequisites PSYCHOL 1000, PSYCHOL 1001, PSYCHOL 1005, and PSYCHOL 1006 Restrictions Bachelor of Psychological Science students only Course Description This internship provides students in the Bachelor of Psychological Science an opportunity to develop and apply career readiness skills by undertaking a placement in a relevant workplace setting in selected business, not-for-profit, government, scientific or community organisations.
+Course Code PSYCHOL 3028 Course Psychology Internship Coordinating Unit Psychology Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Placement 1-2 days per week Available for Study Abroad and Exchange N Prerequisites 6 units of Level II Psychology Restrictions Bachelor of Psychological Science students only Course Description This internship provides students in the Bachelor of Psychological Science an opportunity to develop and apply career readiness skills by undertaking a placement in a relevant workplace setting in selected business, not-for-profit, government, scientific or community organisations.
 Internships will be offered to students on merit through a competitive application process.
 Prior to the internship, a project, or set of activities that will be undertaken will be defined and agreed to by the host organisation, the student and the University.
 The course will integrate placement attendance, with university-based preparatory work, and assessments equivalent to 1-2 days per week.

 Course Coordinator: Dr Melissa Oxlad